-As a member of Network Cares, you have the right to get several kinds of information from us.
+As a member of Network Health Cares (PPO D-SNP), you have the right to get several kinds of information from us.

-- If you want any of the following kinds of information, please call our member experience team: - Information about our plan.
-This includes, for example, information about the plan's financial condition. - Information about our in-network providers and pharmacies.
+If you want any of the following kinds of information, please call our member experience team:

+- Information about our plan.
+This includes, for example, information about the plan's financial condition. - Information about our in-network providers and our in-network pharmacies.
 You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
 Chapters 3 and 4 provide information regarding medical services.
 Chapters 5 and 6 provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
 Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
 Chapter 9 also provides information on asking us to change a decision, also called an appeal.

-Section 1.6 We must support your right to make decisions about your care
+Section 1.6 We must support your right to participate with practitioners to make decisions about your care